Gentleness of Grace

 Therefore, in the life of believers, every situation and/or reaction requires:

-- Christ-likeness so others see Him in us
+- and Christ-likeness so others see Him in us.

 God’s supernatural, awesome grace holds these qualities together.

 God’s Grace enables us to express gentleness.
 After all, we are made in His image!

 The image of God’s gentleness was evident in David’s behavior in the story told in 1 Samuel 25 of Abigail’s protection of her foolish husband when he behaved aggressively toward David’s men.
 David was so impressed with Abigail that he gently received her as being a messenger from God to prevent him from doing something he would regret.
 David pronounced peace upon her, and when he found her husband had died, he took her for his wife.
 God rewarded her act of gentleness by providing protection for her as David’s wife.

 Abigail made a choice to submit to her husband, not because he deserved it, but because she was obedient to God.
 Her responsibility was not removed just because her experience with her husband was difficult.

 Susan Hunt, in her book, By Design, asks, “Does your husband know that you protect his reputation by never criticizing him before others?
 Does he know that when he fails, you will be there to cushion his fall?"